okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 ##### Send SMS Challenge (OTP)

-Omit `passCode` in the request to sent an OTP to the device.
+Omit `passCode` in the request to send an OTP to the device.

 ###### Request Example for Send SMS Challenge (OTP)